Alaska

 We’re kicking the series off with something that will help you survive any flight: food.
 No one wants to find themselves 35,000 feet in the air with low blood sugar or a grumbling stomach.
 When flying, you’ll find that airline food options are limited.
 The food that is available is typically pricey and not your first choice, so save your money and your taste buds by packing tasty snacks of your own.
 Here are 10 of the best foods to keep your stomach and TSA happy:

-After discussing some TSA-friendly snack options in our exclusive Holiday Travelers Club Facebook group, we found the most popular snack was peanut butter crackers.
+From Our Guests After discussing some TSA-friendly snack options in our exclusive Holiday Travelers Club Facebook group, we found the most popular snack was peanut butter crackers.
 Other well-loved options include flavored tuna pouches, peanut butter sandwiches, candy bars, and cashews.

 Things to Remember